delabassee/java-lab/lab3-helidon.md

 The sample service is now accessible on locally port 8080 and given that you have configured earlier the VCN and the instance firewall to allow incoming traffic on port 8080, it should also be accessible via your instance public IP address.

-Invoke the endpoint using either `curl` or a web browser and its public IP address (`http://{public-ip-address}:8080/greet`), it should return the `{"message":"Hello World!"}` json payload.
+Invoke the endpoint using either `curl` or a web browser and its public IP address (`http://{public-ip}:8080/greet`), it should return the `{"message":"Hello World!"}` json payload.

 💡 You might want to use Firefox during this lab as it formats nicely any returned JSON payload.

 ## Check the source code

-Let's try to grasp how things work by checking the sources.
+Let's now try to grasp how things work by checking the sources.

 #### _Main.java_